top of page

 blood tube.jpg

-Two or more results are needed, usually 48 hours apart, in order to accurately interpret the test.
-If the HCG increases by more than 60% in 48 hours this is reassuring and is likely to be associated with a healthy viable pregnancy.
-If the HCG decreases by more than 15%, this suggests a likely miscarriage.
-It is important that blood results are interpreted in conjunction with a detailed history, a clinical exam and if medically indicated, an ultrasound scan.
+Two or more results are needed, usually 48 hours apart, to interpret the test accurately.
+If the β-hCG level increases by more than 66% in 48 hours, this is reassuring and is likely to be associated with a healthy viable pregnancy.
+If the β-hCG level decreases by more than 15%, this suggests a likely miscarriage.
+It is important that blood results are interpreted along with your detailed history, a clinical examination and, if medically indicated, an ultrasound scan.

 bottom of page